jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 all development on A should cease in favor of B.<br>
 How do you respond to this?

-  A manager with a big ego and control issues will see this attack upon their authority.
+  A manager with a big ego and control issues will see this as an attack upon their authority.
 And they will likely punish the employee.

   A good manager will thank the employee and switch development to B.